Monday.com vs Asana: Which Project Management Tool Should You Actually Pick?

 Task Management

 Asana wins here.
-It lets you create task hierarchies up to five levels deep—tasks, subtasks, sub-subtasks, and so on.
+It lets you create task hierarchies up to five levels deep-tasks, subtasks, sub-subtasks, and so on.
+You can create subtasks within subtasks up to six layers deep, giving you incredible granularity for complex projects.
 Dependencies and recurring tasks are built in at all plan levels, including free.
 This granularity is excellent for complex projects where you need to track every detail.

 Monday.com keeps things simpler.
 You create boards with items (tasks) grouped into sections.
 It's faster to set up and easier to understand at a glance, but you won't get the same depth of task structure.
 If your projects have simple, linear workflows, this isn't a problem.
 If you're managing complex deliverables with lots of dependencies, you'll feel the limitation.